| |

 Advantages and Disadvantages of Investing in Small Saving Scheme in India

-Advantages of investing in small saving schemes in India:
+Advantages of investing in small savings schemes in India:

 1. Guaranteed returns: Small saving schemes are backed by the government, which means that your investment is safe and offers a guaranteed rate of return.
 This makes them a low-risk investment option and Small saving scheme interest rates are generally better than other investment options.